-Technically, from the time you unbox your 3D printer set it up and have it running, you could start 3D printing within an hour.
+Technically, from the time you unbox your 3D printer to set it up and have it running, you could start 3D printing within an hour.

-From there it’s simply starting your print, which if it’s a small object, can be printed in a matter of minutes.
+From there it’s simply starting your print, which if a small object, can be printed in a matter of minutes.